Cardiac Sonography (Echocardiography)

 Oakbrook Terrace, IL 60181

-In its inaugural year, the School of Cardiac Ultrasound is currently not accredited.
-The program will be seeking initial accreditation by CAAHEP, a national accrediting agency recognized by the Council for Higher Education (CHEA).
-Upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
+The Cleveland Clinic School of Cardiac Ultrasound is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)